xmos/fwk_voice/examples/bare-metal/aec_2_threads/README.rst

 Output
 ------

-The output file output.wav is generated in the directory where run_xcoreai.py is run.
+The output file output.wav is generated in the `sw_avona/examples/bare-metal/aec_2_threads` directory.
 View output.wav and input.wav in Audacity to compare the echo cancelled output against the microphone input.